mkchoi212/PTSD-Sketch/README.md

 # PTSD Study Sketch
+## Repo Layout

+### PTSD_MOCKUP

-This repo contains `.sketch` files containing the following mockups
+This `.sketch` file contains mockups to the following devices

-1. Application Logo
-2. Android Watch
+1. Android Watch (Moto 360)
-3. Apple Watch
+2. Apple Watch
-4. iPhone X
+3. iPhone X

-5. Symbols
+### Heart Rate Measurement Industry Comparison

+Self-explanatory

+### Folders

+The folders contain respective slices/screenshots in `.png` format.

 ## .sketch
-For those who are not familiar with Sketch, please go to their [webiste](https://www.sketchapp.com) and download their 30 day trial software to open and review any `.sketch` files
+For those who are not familiar with Sketch, please go to their [website](https://www.sketchapp.com) and download their 30 day trial software to open and review any `.sketch` files

 ## Got any questions?